eoweed/School_District_Analysis/README.md

 ## Overview of school district analysis:

-#### The purpose of this analysis is to analyze standardized test scores within the school district, and to make smart desicions on plans for the next school year or future school years.
+#### The purpose of this analysis is to analyze standardized test scores within the school district, and to make smart decisions on plans for the next school year or future school years.

 #### An initial analysis was performed using all the data provided, however the scores from 9th graders at Thomas High School may have been altered, so a second analysis shows results excluding those scores.